SessionsBot/.github/profile/README.md

 ## 🌍 Who Is It For?

 - **Roblox Roleplay & Training Groups**
-- **Staff Teams & High Ranks** managing daily schedules
 - **Developers** looking for a Discord-based event system
-- Anyone who wants to simplify session coordination using Discord
+- **Anyone** who wants to simplify session coordination using Discord

 ---